12 Decluttering Myths You Can Stop Believing

 This is probably one of the biggest decluttering myths.
 The good news is decluttering does not have to take up a whole weekend or hours of time.
 You can find small ways to blend decluttering into your everyday life.
 If you think of it as “too big” you’ll never want to get started.

-Go after small, manageable chunks of space (i.e., one shelf, one drawer, one cabinet).
+Go after small, manageable chunks of space you can quickly declutter (i.e., one shelf, one drawer, one cabinet).
 The name of the game is progress, not perfection.
 You will still enjoy the benefits of decluttering even with small increments of time and progress.

 2. Why declutter when it just gets messy again?

-Yes, messes always happen.
-But once you start decluttering it is much easier to maintain daily messes inside your home, creating a more welcoming, tidier environment for you and your family.
-Decluttering clears your physical space and will help you avoid the cycle of a messy house, plus with less “stuff” to manage, you’ll have less mess to deal with.
+Yes, messes happen.
+But once you start decluttering it is much easier to clean and maintain the daily mess inside your home – creating a more welcoming, peaceful environment for you and your family.
+Decluttering clears your physical space and will help you avoid the cycle of a messy house.
+With less “stuff” to manage, you’ll have less mess to deal with.

 Are you sure?
 It’s possible you assume this but don’t really know.
 Perhaps your family simply needs some encouragement to keep a tidier home.
-Your feelings and stress matter; you can’t change people but you can change your surroundings.
+Your feelings and stress matter – you can’t change people but you can change your circumstances.

 Let your family know the benefits of decluttering and you may be able to abolish this myth that they don’t care.
 Once everyone is on board with how decluttering improves the home environment, even if they didn’t care before, they will soon see the value of less clutter (i.e., easier to locate things like shoes, homework, car keys, less mess to move around, a more comfortable home).

-Just about anything can be used to organize and contain items such as mason jars, recyclable bags, tupperware containers, different sized bowls.
-If you do need a few new things to create more organization and want to stay on a budget, consider the Dollar Tree Store.
+Just about anything can be used to organize and contain items such as mason jars, recyclable bags, Tupperware containers, different sized bowls.
+If you do need a few new things to create more organization and want to stay on a budget, consider Dollar General.
 It has many cheap options for organizing things around the house.
 This is about creating a cleaner, tidier home with less stuff, not creating a Joanna Gaines-worthy house!

 It’s true not everyone is naturally organized, but that doesn’t mean you can’t be.
 You can follow simple daily practices to keep your home decluttered and organized without putting in place hard-to-follow rules.
 Organizing looks different for everyone, there is no one right way to do it.
 You can find a way to keep your home tidy and in place without being an organization guru.

-7. Decluttering is not for me because I don’t want to be a minimalist.
+7. Decluttering is not for me – I don’t want to be a minimalist

-Another popular decluttering myth…the idea that you have to be messy or bare, with nothing in-between.
+Another popular decluttering myth is the idea that you have to be messy or bare, with no in-between.
 Decluttering is not so black and white.

-You can remove the excess stuff out of your home without stripping it down to a minimalist environment.
+You can remove the excess stuff from your home without stripping it down to a minimalist environment.
 Decluttering is about removing what’s no longer useful, needed or bringing you joy…not removing everything.
 There is a happy middle ground!

 How long have you been waiting for that “rainy day?”
 If you have been saying this to yourself for a while and said item still goes unused, this is clearly a decluttering myth.
 Generally six to twelve months is plenty of time to see if an item is useful, as it gives you a full year of opportunities to use it.